 - credit enhancement, such as subordination, collateral interests, spread accounts or reserve accounts.
 Noteholders of senior classes of notes will have the benefit of subordination.
 See "-Subordination" below and "The Notes-Subordination of Interest and Principal" for greater detail regarding subordination.
 Some notes may have the benefit of a collateral interest.
 A description of the specific terms of any collateral interests that are applicable to a series, class or tranche of notes will be included in the related prospectus supplement.
 See "Sources of Funds to Pay the Notes-Credit Enhancement-Collateral Interests" for a discussion of collateral interests.
 Certain notes may have the benefit of spread accounts or reserve accounts.
 See generally "-COMET Trust Accounts" below and "Deposit and Application of Funds for Card Series Notes" for a discussion of these accounts. - Additional Collateral Certificates.
-Capital One Funding or another affiliate of the bank may transfer to COMET, at a later date, additional collateral certificates representing undivided interests in master trusts or other securitization special purpose entities whose assets consist primarily of receivables arising in credit card and other revolving credit accounts owned or loans originated or acquired by the bank or any of its affiliates (including non-banking affiliates).
+Capital One Funding or another affiliate of the bank may transfer to COMET, at a later date, additional collateral certificates representing undivided interests in master trusts or other securitization special purpose entities whose assets consist primarily of receivables arising in credit card and other revolving credit accounts owned or loans originated or acquired by the bank or any of its affiliates (including nonbanking affiliates).
 These transfers and designations will occur without noteholder review or approval. - Derivative Agreements.
 Some notes may have the benefit of one or more derivative agreements, including interest rate or currency swaps as described in "Sources of Funds to Pay the Notes-Credit Enhancement-Derivative Agreements."
 The bank or an affiliate may be a counterparty to a derivative agreement.
 A description of the specific terms of each derivative agreement and each derivative counterparty will be included in the related prospectus supplement. - Supplemental Credit Enhancement Agreements and Supplemental Liquidity Agreements.
 Some notes may have the benefit of one or more additional forms of credit enhancement, referred to in this prospectus and the related prospectus supplement as supplemental credit enhancement agreements, such as letters of credit, cash collateral guarantees or accounts, surety bonds or insurance policies.
 In addition, some notes may have the benefit of one or more forms of supplemental liquidity agreements, such as a liquidity facility with various liquidity providers.
 The bank or an affiliate may be the provider of any supplemental credit enhancement agreement or supplemental liquidity agreement.
+A available to pay principal of and interest on the series, classes or tranches of notes:

-A description of the specific terms of any supplemental credit enhancement agreement or any supplemental liquidity agreement applicable to a series, class or tranche of notes and a description of the related provider will be included in the related prospectus supplement.
-See "Sources of Funds to Pay the Notes-General," "-Credit Enhancement- Supplemental Credit Enhancement Agreements and Supplemental Liquidity Agreements," "The Notes-General" and "Deposit and Application of Funds for Card Series Notes-Payments Received from Supplemental Credit Enhancement Providers or Supplemental Liquidity Providers for Principal" for a discussion of credit enhancement, supplemental credit enhancement agreements and supplemental liquidity agreements.
+• Internal Credit Enhancement.
+Some notes may have the benefit of one or more forms of internal description of the specific terms of any supplemental credit enhancement agreement or any supplemental liquidity agreement applicable to a series, class or tranche of notes and a description of the related provider will be included in the related prospectus supplement.
+See "Sources of Funds to Pay the Notes-General," "-Credit Enhancement-Supplemental Credit Enhancement Agreements and Supplemental Liquidity Agreements," "The Notes-General" and "Deposit and Application of Funds for Card Series Notes-Payments Received from Supplemental Credit Enhancement Providers or Supplemental Liquidity Providers for Principal" for a discussion of credit enhancement, supplemental credit enhancement agreements and supplemental liquidity agreements.